Let’s cut to the chase. Too many organizations don’t put enough thought into how they engage mid-level donors.

 Second, you should determine your mid-level donor retention rate.
 Nonprofits with a thorough and effective outreach plan for mid-level donors should retain this group at a higher rate than their average donors.

-READ MORE: Everything you should do now to retain donors.
+READ MORE: Why are you struggling to retain donors?

 A lesson on loyalty.

-Your nonprofit’s ability to retain donors has a huge impact on annual revenue and how successful your organization will be in the long run.
+Your nonprofit’s ability to retain donors greatly impacts annual revenue and how successful your organization will be in the long run.

 It will take more than a simple thank you to convince donors to support your cause, stay with you for the long haul, and commit to a larger gift.